-The 2022 Plan will expire on the tenth (10th) anniversary of the earlier of: (i) the date on which the 2022 Plan was adopted by the Board or (ii) the date the 2022 Plan was approved by the Company's shareholders, after which no awards may be granted or awarded.
-Any awards that are outstanding following the expiration of the 2022 Plan shall remain in force according to the terms of the 2022 Plan and the applicable award agreement.
+The A&R Plan will expire on April 20, 2032, corresponding to the 10th anniversary of the date the Existing Plan was approved by the Board, after which no awards may be granted or awarded.
+Any awards that are outstanding following the expiration of the A&R Plan shall remain in force according to the terms of the A&R Plan and the applicable award agreement.